example42/example42.github.io/_drafts/2017-09-18-when-to-place-data-in-hiera.md

 No comes the point where I differ from Gary's posting:

-In all other cases make your profile a parameterized profile.
+In all other cases make your profile a parametrised profile.
 Whether you want to specify a sane default value is up to you.

     # site/profile/manifests/login/ssh.pp